Williams White Water Pinball

 Repairs, Restorations, Tweaks and Insights

 My wife and I first played White Water at the 2005 Allentown Pinball Wizards convention.
-We both thought it was an excellent pinball machine, although my wife was particularly fond of it.
-The White Water pinball machine at Allentown was in perfect condition.
-It also had a price tag to match.
+We both thought it was an excellent pinball machine, my wife was particularly fond of it.
+This White Water pinball machine at Allentown was in perfect condition and it had a price to match.
 After Allentown, I set out on a quest to find a reasonably priced White Water.

 For what it's worth, someone purchased the White Water at Allentown and "flipped" it.
-By this I mean they simply added $400 to the price and attempted to sell it again.
+By this I mean they simply added $400 to the price and attempted to sell it again (at Allentown).
 I do not know whether they were successful.

 Then luck struck!
-I received an email from someone who had a White Water for sale.
+I received an email from someone I had previously contacted and they said they had a White Water for sale.
 The price was right.
 It needed to be shopped, but it was working 100%.
-I exchanged a couple of emails and received pictures of the machine on a Saturday morning.
-I left that Saturday, took a 9 hour drive (each way!) and picked up the machine.
-Both my wife and I are very happy with it.
+I exchanged a couple of emails and received pictures of the machine.
+This was a Saturday morning and I left Saturday afternoon for a 9 hour road trip (each way!).
+I picked up the machine, returned home on Sunday, and both my wife and I are very happy with it.

 The bottom "R" light from the River targets was intermittent.
 Some games it would work, other games it would always stay off.
 After checking the bulb and the bulb's connection to the lamp PCB, I realized there was a problem with one of the pins on the lamp PCB.
 The solder had cracked around the pin and depending on the phase of the moon, it would make a good connection or not.
 The first picture below shows the pin with the cracked solder.
 I resoldered the pin and solved the problem.
 The light works consistently.
 The second picture below shows the fixed pin.